-It’s true.
-The internet has democratized skin care.
-This means that clients are more informed about ingredients – particularly the ones they don’t want in their skin care – and they are looking for the best possible results without noticeable irritation and downtime.
+Client today are far more informed about skin care and product ingredients – particularly the ones they don’t want in their skin care – and they are looking for the best possible results without noticeable irritation and downtime.
 The downside of this is that many of your clients have tried some DIY facials or cocktailed together products that didn’t give them results they wanted which results in dry, sensitive and blotchy skin.
 As a skin care professional, it’s always best to learn as much about your client’s home regimen, lifestyle, and diet to get them on the right path.

 1) What are your skin goals?